Do it all yourself

 When someone dies at home and the death has been expected, you will need to contact their GP to arrange verification of death.

 English law allows that any competent adult may verify that someone has died but does not place them under a legal obligation to do so.
-In the past, a doctor would usually attend to verify that death has occurred, but under current guidelines, protocols are in place to enable verification by video call.
-Call the GP and follow their advice.
+In the past, a doctor would usually attend to verify that death has occurred.
+Call the person’s GP and follow their advice.

 Looking after the body